 - The 6.1-inch LCD is big, bright and colorful, though OLED screens offer better blacks and wider viewing angles.

-- The iPhone XR offers nearly 11.5 hours of battery life, which is longer than what the XS Max and Galaxy Note 9 provide.
+- The iPhone XR offers nearly 11.5 hours of battery life, which is among the longest lasting phones.

 |Storage||64GB, 128GB, 256GB|